I’m going to be honest with you.

 So why would I stop?

 I don’t expect everyone to read my content all of the time.
-And if I know you personally and you don’t open my emails very often, don’t feel bad.
-I know some of you have supported me from the beginning and may not have a particular interest in personal finances, and that’s ok too!
+And if I know you personally and you don’t open my emails very often or read my articles, that’s ok!

-My hope though is to continue to deliver content that may be helpful for you at different times in your life and if you get value out of something I write, will you let me know?
+I plan to continue to deliver helpful content for you at different times in your life.
+And if you get value out of something I write, will you let me know?

-If you’re reading something I put out and someone comes across your mind that you could share it with, will you share it with them?
+If I write an article and someone comes to your mind, will you share it with them?

-And ever since starting this blog my entire purpose has been to help people simplify their finances and start creating and living the life they want.
-To have a clear grasp on how to make money, save money and work towards financial independence.
+Starting this blog, my purpose has been to help people simplify their finances and start living the life they want.
+To have a clear grasp on how to make money, save money, and work towards financial independence.

-I know this post is a little all over the place, but I just wanted to share some things that have been on my mind and let you know that if there’s something you want to improve in, whether it’s finances, starting your own business, or improving your career, focus on the things that people can’t take away from you.
+If there’s something you want to improve, whether it’s your finances, starting your own business, or improving your career, focus on the things people can’t take away from you.

 Focus on things people can’t take away from you.

-If you’ve read this far and I haven’t bored you to death, please let me know if there’s anything I can do to help you!
+If you’ve read this far, please let me know if there’s anything I can do to help you!